 Following this offering, we expect to grant awards under the 2019 Share Incentive Plan.
-In , our board of directors adopted, and our shareholder approved, the 2019 Share Incentive Plan.
+In June 2019, our board of directors adopted, and our shareholder approved, the 2019 Share Incentive Plan.
 The 2019 Share Incentive Plan provides for the grant of incentive share options, nonqualified share options, share appreciation rights, restricted share awards, restricted share units, or RSUs, other share-based awards and performance awards.
-The number of our shares that may be issued under the 2019 Share Incentive Plan is , in addition to the restricted shares and restricted share units we expect to grant in substitution for unvested Class B Units or phantom units in connection with this offering assuming an initial public offering price of per share, which is the midpoint of the range set forth on the cover of this prospectus.
+The number of our shares that may be issued under the 2019 Share Incentive Plan is 3,400,000, in addition to the 240,037 restricted shares and restricted share units we expect to grant in substitution for unvested Class B Units or phantom units in connection with this offering based on the initial public offering price of \$12.00.
 The share reserve under the 2019 incentive plan will be increased on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2020 and continuing until, and including, the fiscal year ending December 31, 2029.
-The annual increase will be equal to the lowest of shares, % of the number of our shares outstanding on the first day of such fiscal year, and an amount determined by our board of directors.
+The annual increase will be equal to the lowest of 1,320,000 shares, 5% of the number of our shares outstanding on the first day of such fiscal year, and an amount determined by our board of directors.

 Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2019 Share Incentive Plan.
 Incentive share options, however, may be granted only to our employees.
 Participants in the 2019 Share Incentive Plan will also consist of persons to whom restricted share awards and restricted share units are granted in substitution for Class B Units in VCH, L.P. in connection with this offering.
-We expect to grant under the 2019 Share Incentive Plan options to purchase an aggregate of shares and restricted share units with respect to an aggregate of shares to certain of our employees, in each case upon the commencement of trading of our shares on the Nasdag.
+We expect to grant under the 2019 Share Incentive Plan options and RSUs on an aggregate of 2,172,000 shares effective upon pricing of this offering, with exercise price of options equal to the initial public offering price.